locallyoptimistic/LocallyOptimistic/content/post/wrong-data.md

 Remember, wrong is relative and in this case, it is relative to data that is itself incorrect.
 One place you might see this is in web traffic statistics.
 Suppose you have an internal, server-side tracking system capturing site visits as well as an external tracking tool.
 On your way to the office an email hits you: “Google Analytics traffic looks higher than our internal tracking.”
 There are a number of regularly occurring reasons this could happen.

 The most common is normal variance between data sources.
-In the example above you are comparing a near lossless data source (server-side tracking) with a very fallible data source (client-side javascript tracking).
+In the example above you are comparing a near lossless data source (server-side tracking) with a fallible data source (client-side javascript tracking).
 The client-side session count could be lower because of ad blockers or javascript not loading due to a heavy website / slow internet connection.
 Alternatively, the server-side session count could be lower because your 3rd party client-side tracking tool automatically filters out bots and other suspect traffic.

 In the case of normal variance, the different between the data sources typically falls in a predictable range (if it doesn't you may want to run through the [web analytics checklist]({{< relref "web-analytics-process.md" >}})).
 Once you have determined acceptable variance use it as a less through which you evaluate whether data is actually wrong.
 Demonstrating the historical variation (through data) can help to defuse wrong data conversations.
 Setting the expectation up front that the systems will have different numbers can help prevent wrong data conversations before they start.